 - Include fermentable fibers a.k.a. prebiotics into your diet.

-- Eliminate high inflammatory foods, GMO foods, inorganic foods, highly processed and refined foods, packaged foods, and limit dairy, gluten, and refined + unrefined sugars of any sort.
+- Eliminate high inflammatory foods, GMO foods, inorganic foods, highly processed and refined foods, and packaged foods, and limit dairy, gluten, and refined + unrefined sugars of any sort.

 - Consume more healthy fats and omega fatty acids such as those found in coconut oil, avocados, walnuts, and hemp seeds.